-In summary, we have introduced an optical technique, which makes it possible to record the full counting statistics of single electron transport between a reservoir and a single self-assembled quantum dot.
-A high signal-to noise ratio has been achieved with a bandwidth determined by the photon emission rate.
+In summary, we have introduced an optical technique to record the full counting statistics of single-electron transport between a reservoir and a single self-assembled quantum dot.
+A high signal-to-noise ratio has been achieved with a bandwidth determined by the photon-emission rate.
 A bandwidth of 10 kHz is obtained for a rate of 200 kcounts/s.
-Photon rates above 2 Mcounts/s (see Supplementary Information) can increase the bandwidth further by one order of magnitude, outperforming electrical readout techniques for single quantum events.
-The quality of the data (signal-to-noise) allows us to evaluate the obtained random telegraph signal up to cumulants $C_n$ of order $n \lesssim 25$, where inherent oscillations may complicate detailed data analysis.
-Instead, the recently introduced factorial cumulants were used to discriminate between the statistics of a three-state system, with two distinguishable spin configurations, and the two-state analog, resulting from fast spin relaxation.
+Photon rates above 2 Mcounts/s (see Supplemental Material \cite{PRLSuppl2.2019}) can increase the bandwidth further by one order of magnitude, outperforming electrical readout techniques for single quantum events.
+By analyzing the obtained random telegraph signal with recently-introduced factorial cumulants, we were able to discriminate between the statistics of a three-state system, with two distinguishable spin configurations, and the two-state analog, resulting from fast spin relaxation.
 By adjusting an external magnetic field, the three fundamental cases of the spin relaxation rate being much smaller, of the same order, and much larger than the tunneling rate were realized and identified by their respective statistical fingerprint.
 At 4 T, a spin-relaxation rate of $3\, \text{ms}^{-1}$ was found.
-We would like to point out that, even though the \emph{empty} dot was optically probed and the sample was in transport \emph{equilibrium}, our experiments give access to a non-equilibrium property (i.e. the spin-relaxation rate) of the singly charged dot.
+We would like to point out that, even though the \emph{uncharged} dot was optically probed and the sample was in transport \emph{equilibrium}, our experiments give access to a non-equilibrium property (namely the spin-relaxation rate) of the singly-charged dot.